KAMAL-02/Codehub/README.md

 - ## Deployment
 -
-The project is deployed and can be accessed at CodeHub.
+The project is deployed and can be accessed at https://codehub-xb11.onrender.com.